 The Company's estimate of the liability and corresponding insurance recovery for pending and future claims and defense costs is based on the Company's historical claim experience, and estimates of the number and resolution cost of potential future claims that may be filed and is discounted to present value from 2068 (which is the Company's reasonable best estimate of the actuarially determined time period through which asbestos-related claims will be filed against Company affiliates).
 Asbestos related defense costs are included in the asbestos liability.
 The Company's legal strategy for resolving claims also impacts these estimates.
 The Company considers various trends and developments in evaluating the period of time (the look-back period) over which historical claim and settlement experience is used to estimate and value claims reasonably projected to be made through 2068.
-Annually, the Company assesses the sufficiency of its estimated liability for pending and future claims and defense costs by evaluating actual experience regarding claims filed, settled and dismissed, and amounts paid in settlements.
-In addition to claims and settlement experience, the Company considers additional quantitative and qualitative factors such as changes in legislation, the legal environment, and the Company's defense strategy.
+Annually, the Company assesses the sufficiency of its estimated liability for pending and future claims and defense costs by evaluating actual experience, the Company considers additional quantitative and qualitative factors such as changes in legislation, the legal environment, and the Company's defense strategy.
+The Company also evaluates the recoverability of its insurance receivable on an annual basis.
+The Company evaluates all of these factors and determines whether a change in the estimate of its liability for pending and future claims and defense of its liability for pending and future factors such as change in the estimate of its liability for pending and future factors such as change in legislation, the legal environment, and the Company's defense strategy.
 The Company also evaluates the recoverability of its insurance receivable on an annual basis.
 The Company evaluates all of these factors and determines whether a change in the estimate of its liability for pending and future claims and defense costs or insurance receivable is warranted.